leegee/kat-genres/README.md

 * Node apps to import KAT data, gather genres, and populate to Elasticsearch
 * Mach JSON REST middleware to Elasticsearch for testing
-* Backbone app to search
+* Tiny Backbone app to search

 # Elasticsearch